jaekyeongg/roi-neural-atlas/README.md

 ## Data preparations

-### Download video frames and set ROI on the reference frame.
+### Video frames

 The video frames follows the format of [DAVIS](https://davischallenge.org/) dataset.
 The file type of images should be all either in png or jpg and named as `00000.jpg`, `00001.jpg`, ...

-And set the dataset name, reference frame, and the ROI of the area you want to edit in the config file.

 ### Preprocess optical flow

+Set the dataset name, reference frame, and the ROI of the area you want to edit in the config file.

 We extract the optical flow using [RAFT](https://arxiv.org/abs/2003.12039).
 The models can be downloaded by the following command: